Politics is an area of high contention. When someone carries political views other than your own, it’s easy to feel triggered.

 I am incredibly excited and grateful your path has led you here.
-Life is magical, and your experience of it should be nothing less.
-It is from a place of non-judgment that you realize you are already perfect and complete.
-It’s how you see yourself that contains flaws and limitations.
+Life is magical, and your experience of it should be no less.

 I look forward to being a part of your journey, as much as you being a part of mine.